MicrosoftDocs/PlayReady/Docs/Overview/server-sdk.md

 ![PlayReady Server SDK Architecture](../images/image26_19.png)

-As shown in the figure, a PlayReady client interacts with PlayReady Server SDK by following these steps:
+As shown in the figure, a PlayReady Client interacts with PlayReady Server SDK by following these steps:

-   1. The client sends a SOAP message to the server to initiate an operation.
+   1. The Client sends a SOAP message to the Server to initiate an operation.

    1. The SOAP message passes through the Internet Information Services (IIS) and ASP.net components to reach a Web service entry point.